 Wondering which muscles you will work when on a stair stepper such as a StairMaster?

-✓ Calves – Your calves are an essential part of any motion that propels you forward or up, such as walking or running.
+✓ Calves – Your calves are an essential part of any motion that propels you forward or up, like walking or running.
 With each step on a StairMaster, you will work your calves.
 After a short time on the stepper, you may feel them screaming out to remind you they are there!

 ✓ Quadriceps – There are four muscles on the front o your thighs that make up the quadriceps femoris.
-Your quads are necessary to extend or bend your knee and each step up and forward on the stair stepper will engage these muscles.
+Your quads are necessary to extend or bend your knee, and each step up and forward on the stair stepper will engage these muscles.

 ✓ Hamstrings – Working in conjunction with your quads, the hamstrings are three muscles on the back of your leg.
-Helping to bend your knee, these are also crucial to walking, running and stepping.
+Helping to bend your knee these are also crucial to walking, running, and stepping.

 ✓ Glutes – Some of the strongest muscles in the body, your glutes are located in the buttocks.
 Working out on a stair stepper engages the glutes and will leave you feeling the burn for sure.